mrbid/C-SDL-Raytracer/README.md

 Initially thought this would be a fun idea, to create a simplified raytraced renderer for a game engine that utilises mutliple CPU cores.
 Until I realised that sending a 3.14mb screen buffer of only 1024x768 a minimum of 30 times per second was ~100MB of data per second.
 Which means really raytracing on a CPU is only worth while if a render is going to take a long time before you bother trying to display it.

 Also I have some aliasing artifact that the original C++ code I transcribed the sphere intersection from does not have.
-No idea what is causing it but it seems to be something to do with the rays diverging more as they travel farther from the screen. _(looking back im pretty sure this is just a problem with the scale and distance im rendering the spheres at causing issues with the generated mormal vectors)_
+No idea what is causing it but it seems to be something to do with the rays diverging more as they travel farther from the screen. _(looking back im pretty sure this is just a problem with the scale and distance im rendering the spheres at causing issues with the generated normal vectors)_

 I am not sure if I am going to continue this project because it just seems a little insane to do all this just so that I can raytrace some (at best) lambaritan spheres at ~30fps.